Face Coverings at RDU

 Yes.
 FEMA-issued masks are available at the terminal Guest Services information desks for guests who lost or forgot their mask (available while supplies last).
 Face coverings are also being distributed by RDU’s Terminal Operations Team and sold in RDU’s terminal retail stores.

-Failure to comply may result in removal or denial of re-entry to airport facilities, as well as penalties under federal and state law.
+Failure to comply may result in removal or denial of re-entry to airport facilities, as well as penalties under federal law.
 Airport employees are required to report anyone who refuses to wear a face covering to RDU law enforcement.

 All airlines operating at RDU require customers to wear a face covering onboard the aircraft and may refuse boarding privileges to customers not wearing a face covering.